taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [powerplatform-prompts](https://github.com/pnp/powerplatform-prompts) - This repository contains a collection of prompt examples to be used with GPT models in the Power Platform.
  * [tutor-gpt](https://github.com/plastic-labs/tutor-gpt) - LangChain LLM application.
 Dynamic few-shot metaprompting for the task of tutoring.
  * [chat-gpt-games](https://github.com/admtal/chat-gpt-games) - Prompts for playable games in ChatGPT
+ * [TaskMatrix](https://github.com/microsoft/taskmatrix) - @jksyaw @LangChainAI @FlowiseAI @bubble If the prompts are descriptive and distinguishable from each other, my understanding is the agent can still work fine for a large number of tools.
+For a sample use of a list of tools check out Microsoft's visualChatGPT repo  not sure with 1 million…

 |Name|GitHub Stars|Language|License|